-X70 University Choral Ensembles (2 cr.) each semester until four fall-spring enrollments are reached or the student graduates.
+X70 University Choral Ensembles (2 cr.) each fall and spring semester.

 Knowledge of French, German, and Italian grammar equivalent to two semesters at the college level in each, and proficiency in diction in each language as demonstrated by examination or by passing a Jacobs School of Music diction course.
 Students must take all three diction examinations in their first semester of enrollment; they may take specific examinations for a second time in their second semester of enrollment.
 Diction examinations are given prior to the beginning of each semester.
 For any examination not passed, students must pass the appropriate Jacobs School of Music diction course.